onebeyond/rascal/README.md

 }
 ```

-Cancelling a subscribion will stop consuming messages, but leave the channel open until any outstanding messages have been acknowledged, or the timeout specified by through the `closeTimeout` subscription property is exceeded.
+Cancelling a subscription will stop consuming messages, but leave the channel open until any outstanding messages have been acknowledged, or the timeout specified by through the `closeTimeout` subscription property is exceeded.

 ## Shutdown